qyvlik/orderdb/README.md

 }
 ```

-- `group`: which group you want subscribe.
+- `scope`: which scope you want subscribe.

 if you subscribe success, response as follow